Validator FAQ

 Additionally, validators are expected to be active members of the community.
 They should always be up-to-date with the current state of the ecosystem so that they can easily adapt to any change.

 # What does staking imply?

 Staking EVMOS can be thought of as a safety deposit on validation activities.
 When a validator or a delegator wants to retrieve part or all of their deposit, they send an unbonding transaction.
-Then, EVMOS undergo a three weeks unbonding period during which they are liable to being slashed for potential misbehaviors committed by the validator before the unbonding process started.
+Then, the deposit undergoes a two week unbonding period during which they are liable to being slashed for potential misbehaviors committed by the validator before the unbonding process started.